 - Qualifying Recognised Overseas Pension Scheme (QROPS) are an HMRC set of rules and regulations designed to permit an overseas pension transfer.
 Remarkably, no regulatory body oversees the “advice” market around QROPS.
 There are no specific UK or Australian examinations to demonstrate proficiency in QROPS, an important advice area.
 It would therefore be advisable to only receive advice from an Australian regulated adviser, with the prerequisite UK Pension qualifications and experience.

 - Does your adviser have an Australian Financial Services Licence (AFSL)?
 If they do not, what legislative protection are you being provided with if the advice fails?
-Are you willing to forego the Australian Financial Ombudsman Service (FOS) protections for your pension assets?
+Are you willing to forego the Australian Financial Complaints Authority (AFCA) protections for your pension assets?
 Why?

 - Ensure your advice team is resident and based full-time in Australia and that they are Australian regulated financial advisers.
 Under no circumstances accept an approach or advice from an adviser not regulated in Australia.
 These are critically important reasons: